PowerDNS/pdns/pdns/dnsdistdist/docs/reference/actions.rst

   .. versionchanged:: 1.5.0
     Added the optional parameter ``options``.

+  .. versionchanged:: 2.0.0
+    The ``options`` parameter is now deprecated.

   Return an HTTP response with a status code of ''status''.
 For HTTP redirects, ''body'' should be the redirect URL.

   :param int status: The HTTP status code to return.
   :param string body: The body of the HTTP response, or a URL if the status code is a redirect (3xx).
   :param string contentType: The HTTP Content-Type header to return for a 200 response, ignored otherwise.
 Default is ''application/dns-message''.
   :param table options: A table with key: value pairs with options.
+Deprecated since 2.0.0 as it had unexpected side-effects.

   Options: